shirushimori/openxs-paper/README.md

 | PyQt6-sip | 13.8.0 |
 | opencv-python | 4.10.0.84 |

-dont worry about installing these manually, the start scripts handle everything.
+dont worry about installing these manually, the start scripts handle everything. may be it fails try manual way.

 ---